mhzed/xquery.facet/facet.proposal.md

 ### Database performance consideration

-In the context of a XML database, the facet-counted fields do not need to be pre-indexed, however they should be "covered" in index (Covering index).
+In the context of a XML database, the facet-counted fields do not need to be pre-indexed, however they should be "covered" by index (Covering index).
 This optimization is critical as otherwise facet count will result in lots of random disk IO.

 ## Use cases

-Below is the sample xml data used to demonstrate use cases, expressed in XQuery:
+Below is the sample xml data used to demonstrate the use cases, expressed in XQuery:

     let $data :=
     <sample>